Skip to content Skip to main navigation Skip to footer

 The most recent CEDS can be viewed below:

-BHJ is also in the process of updating its 20-year county wide Facilities Plan for Brooke and Hancock counties.
+BHJ MPC is also in the process of updating its 20-year county wide Facilities Plan for Brooke and Hancock counties.
 The most recent County Wide Facilities Plan, completed in 2000, proposed 26 water and wastewater projects for completion estimated to costs near $50,000,000.
-Since 2000, BHJ has successfully leveraged Federal, State, and local funding opportunities to have 24 of these proposed projects complete or under active development/construction.
-BHJ has helped bring over $200,000,000 in Federal and State infrastructure funding to the local communities to support water, wastewater, and stormwater initiatives.
+Since 2000, BHJ MPC has successfully leveraged Federal, State, and local funding opportunities to have 24 of these proposed projects complete or under active development/construction.
+BHJ MPC has helped bring over $200,000,000 in Federal and State infrastructure funding to the local communities to support water, wastewater, and stormwater initiatives.

 Translate »